Purpose of the Social Security Number (SSN)

 A social security number is necessary to receive any income for employment while in the U.S. While many nonimmigrants are eligible for social security numbers by virtue of their status in the U.S., others are not eligible for a social security number unless they are or will be working.
 The SSN is a lifetime number and can/should be applied for only once.
 There is no cost involved.
 Once the application is made it generally takes 2-4 weeks for the card with the SSN to be mailed to you.

 F-1 and J-1 students are only eligible for social security numbers if engaging in lawful employment.
 Foreign nationals in most other statuses are eligible for social security numbers only after obtaining an employment authorization document (EAD) from USCIS.

 On-grounds employment: F-1 students engaging in on-grounds employment with UVA must obtain a letter from the ISO before applying for the SSN.
 The letter can be obtained during advising hours.
 You will have this letter also signed by your on-grounds employer.
 This letter along with the passport, visa and I-94 receipt will be required.

-For F-1 students, an optional practical training employment authorization card is sufficient employment documentation to support an application for a social security number, and application for the SSN m ay be made once tehe start date has been reached.
-Similarly, students on F-1 CPT may apply for the SSN based upon that employment authorization.
-However, F-1 students engaging in on-grounds employment with UVA must obtain a letter from the ISO before applying.
+Optional Practical Training (OPT): an optional practical training employment authorization card (EAD)is sufficient employment documentation to support an application for a social security number with passport, visa and I-94 receipt.
+The application for the SSN may be made only once the start date on the EAD has been reached.

 For more information, please visit the Social Security Administration Web site.